petrizhang/crisp/README.md

 Crisp brings the novel **pattern match** feature for users to process such nested templates.
 Due to that, processing program code in Crisp is dramatically easy.

-Here is a simple example demonstrates how to transform an addition expression to a multiplication expression throw a function:
+Here is a simple example demonstrates how to transform an addition expression to a multiplication expression through a function:

 ```cpp
   block(define(var("add2mul"), lambda(params(var("x")),